 The Student Quick Start Guide is designed to show you the most common tools used in your courses.
-For a complete list of tools and resources, please visit the IT/eLIS Support Site.

 - Login and Find Your Course